python-cffi/cffi/doc/source/index.rst

 Comments and bugs
 =================

+The best way to contact us is on the IRC ``#pypy`` channel of ``irc.freenode.net``.
+Feel free to discuss matters either there or in the `mailing list`_.
 Please report to the `issue tracker`_ any bugs.
-Feel free to discuss matters in the `mailing list`_.

 As a general rule, when there is a design issue to resolve, we pick the solution that is the "most C-like".
 We hope that this module has got everything you need to access C code and nothing more.

 --- the authors, Armin Rigo and Maciej Fijalkowski